Skip to main content

 • Fall semester: rolling admissions until May 1; deadline for assistantship and scholarship applications: April 15.

-• Spring semester: rolling admissions until September 1; priority deadline for assistantship and scholarship applications: Sept.
+• Spring semester: rolling admissions until Sept.
+1; deadline for assistantship and scholarship applications: Sept.
 1.

 • Summer session: April 1 (Summer session II).

 Once your application is complete, a committee of faculty members will review it for evidence of preparation for advanced study of literature and the likelihood of academic success.
-One member of the committee will conduct a Zoom interview to assess your oral proficiency.
+One committee member will conduct a Zoom interview to assess your oral proficiency.

-If you are a non-European Union student, keep in mind that acquiring a student visa can take two to three months, and the process can begin only after you have been admitted and have confirmed your acceptance.
+If you are a non-European Union student, note that acquiring a student visa can take two to three months, and the process can begin only after you have been admitted and have confirmed your acceptance.
 We urge you to research the student visa process early, and our Visas for Spain page is a good place to start.

 M.A. in Political Science and Public Affairs